-Welding helmets are mostly considered a safety item.
-But that doesn’t mean you can't have to look the part with some badass welding helmets.
-Be safe and look baller at the same time!
-Here is our 2020 picks for the most badass welding helmets around.
+Welding helmets are mostly considered a safety item, but that doesn’t mean you can't have to look the part with some badass welding helmets.
+Be safe and look baller at the same time.
+Here are our 2021 picks for the most badass welding helmets around.

 It wasn’t that many years ago and you were limited to pretty boring hoods.
-While many of the top manufacturer’s still only offer plain-Jane models, others are catching on.
+While many of the top manufacturers’s still only offer plain-Jane models, others are catching on.
 Save Phace was the pioneer in this arena.
 They still continue to manufacture the coolest welding helmets on the market, but others are slowly catching up.

 With today’s advanced printing techniques just about any design is possible.
 So, make a bold statement!
 Just make sure to select a quality helmet approved by all the safety agencies.
 As there are a lot of cool looking helmets that are junk.

 If you are looking for just a great all-around helmet, regardless of looks check out our buying guide.
 For everyone else, keep on reading.

 Here are some of the most badass welding helmets available today (that still offer great quality!

 Make a bold statement with this helmet from Lincoln Electric!
 With its huge viewing area and 4C lens technology this will quickly become your go to hood.